cabal-club/cable/wire.md

 key       | value format | desc
 ----------|--------------|---------------------------------------
 `name`    | UTF-8        | the name this user wishes to be known as.
-The default value is the a string containing the hexadecimal encoding of the user's public key.
+The default value is a string containing the hexadecimal encoding of the user's public key.

 A post MAY contain other keys, even if they are unknown to an implementation at the time.